Code-Institute-Submissions/web_studio/README.md

   ## Deployment

-  At the start of development, I created GitHub repository and as I develop my app locally in PyCharm I created a new Django Project in Pycharm, then I would use GitBash on my windows machine to cd into the project folder to initialize it.
+  At the start of development, I created a GitHub repository and as I develop my app locally in PyCharm I created a new Django Project in Pycharm, then I would use GitBash on my windows machine to cd into the project folder to initialize it.